Skip To Main Content

 American History

 American History is a general survey course concentrating on the years 1877 to the present.
 The aim of the course is to give students a sampling of the people, events, and ideas that have contributed to the growth of our nation.
-Students sit for the End of Course Test.

 American History – Honors

 The curriculum for the honors program follows along with the description for the regular course.
 In addition to the general survey of the regular course, students must satisfactorily complete specific assignments in order to receive honors credit.
 Students in honors classes are required to complete an in-depth historical investigation research paper, and make oral presentations on a social studies topic.
-Students will sit for the End of Course Test.

 Art I